callidus/DecodeTTLV/README.md

 65302d386635622d63326638613733333136336600000000
 ```

-Will be converted to (key truncated for easy viewing, it wont be by the script)
+Will be converted to human readable output like so:
+(key truncated for easy viewing, it wont be by the script)

 ```
 RESPONSE_MESSAGE:STRUCTURE(456):stru1